 At the foot of the basin the trail descends a steep gully beside a small stream festoon with wildflowers and enters Minnehaha Gulch.
-Initially the trail stays on the right (southwest side) of the gulch as it drops through hillsides clad in pretty meadows and down trees, toppled by avalanche activity.
-About 1.5 miles from the pass the trail crosses the northeast side of the stream and continues its descent through trees and meadows.
+Initially the trail stays on the right (west side) of the gulch as it drops through hillsides clad in pretty meadows and down trees, toppled by avalanche activity.
+About 1.5 miles from the pass the trail crosses the east side of the stream and continues its descent through trees and meadows.
 Good campsites are scattered throughout Minnehaha Gulch.

 At 2.3 miles from the pass the path swings northeast away from the gulch and descends steeply through aspen and spruce forest to a trail junction just beyond the north end of Crater Lake, 1.7 miles from the trailhead.
 Backpackers looking for a nice place for a break might want to take a short detour to visit the pretty lake nestled beneath the photogenic Maroon Bells.